aspnetboilerplate/aspnetboilerplate/doc/WebSite/Entity-History.md

 -   A property must be **public** in order to be saved in change logs.
     Private and protected properties are ignored.
--   DisableHistoryTracking takes priority over HistoryTracking attribute.
+-   DisableAuditing takes priority over Audited attribute.
 -   Only works for entities.
 -   Only works for scalar properties, e.g. string, int, bool...